How to figure out the maximum shed size without a permit:

 - When possible always try and deal with the same person for all your questions.

-Here’s some links to Metro Vancouver Municipal Websites:
+Here are some links to Metro Vancouver Municipal Websites: